hungcq/knowledge-repo/IT/microservices-patterns/2-decomposition-strategies.md

   - Provide a limited set of elements (components) and relations (connectors) from which a **view** of an app's architecture can be defined
   - An app usually uses a combination of archi styles
 ### Styles apply to the logical view
-- Layered (eg 3-tier architecture)
+- Layered (eg 3-tier architecture): doesn't reflect modern app's archi: multiple entry/exit points
 - Hexagonal:
   - Business logic at the center, has ports, interact with the outside via ports
   - <img src="./resources/2.2.png" alt="drawing" width="500"/>